 National Novel Writing Month is an international creative-writing project that takes place annually during the month of November, during which time participants complete a draft of a 50,000-page novel.

 Our Kick-Off program is to provide inspiration to those who plan to participate in National Novel Writing Month in November 2014.
 The event will consist of a meet-and-greet among participants; a presentation of the principles of NaNoWriMo; and a fun and motivating writing exercise.
 For more information or to register call the library at 248-0700.
 For ages 13-adult.

 We will have a NaNoWriMo Write-In on November 15 & 25.

 Attendees ages 12-adult bring your 4-ply yarn and a size "H" crochet hook to class.
 Learn beginning crochet stitches from long time crochet teacher, Pat Esswein.
 Crochet classes meet the last Monday at 6:30 p.m.
 For more information or to register, call the library at 528-1744.

 Join the the Dreamweavers for a special performance of scary and not so scary tales in the outdoor area at the library.
 Participants will need to bring lawn chairs or blankets to the event.
 Enjoy hot chocolate to keep warm for our "Chilling Tales".
 For more information, call the library at 876-4134.

-Attendees ages 0-6 are invited with parent or caregiver for stories, songs, crafts and games.
-Visit our Ready to Read: Early Literacy Skills Information Page on how to help your child to get ready to read.
-For more information call the library at 724-1070.
+Attendees ages 3-5 are invited with parent or caregiver for stories, songs, crafts and games.
+Visit our Ready to Read: Early Literacy Skill Information Page on how to help your child get ready to read.
+For more information, call the library at 734-2619.

-Adults are invited to join us for this month's Thursday Afternoon Book Discussion.
-We will be discussing "The Silver Star" by Jeannette Walls.
-Titles are available in regular and large print for checkout at the the library.
-For more information, call the library at 248-0700.
+Interested adults are invited to join the discussion.
+This month's title will be "The Dinner" by Herman Koch.
+Copies of the book are available at the library.
+For more information, call the library at 553-0570.